lalyman/lin-alg-workshop/README.md

 Unlike linear regression, pca is not checking which characteristics are redundant and discarding them.
 Instead, pca constructs *new* characteristics that summarize the data well; in particular, these characteristics linear combinations of the original variables.

 To establish the visual and geometric intuition at the heart of these methods, we consider the following numerical example.
-Aftewards, we explain more specifically how the methods are implemented and which objective functions they are optimizing.
-For the details on how pca is implemented in practice (e.g. How do we determine the feature variables?), see the module `pca-and-cancer-detection`.

-### 1.2.
+### 1.4.
 Numerical Application & Example: Heart health

 All code for this section is contained in the Jupyter notebook `pca-vs-linear-regression`.